gabzaf/fortyTwo/README.md

 The Piscine is an intensive one-month coding bootcamp that serves as an introduction to 42’s learning methodology.
 It includes daily exercises and projects focused on:

-C programming fundamentals
+- C programming fundamentals

-Problem-solving techniques
+- Problem-solving techniques

-Shell scripting & UNIX commands
+- Shell scripting & UNIX commands

-Collaborative coding
+- Collaborative coding

 🏆 Hackathon

 I participated in the Hackathon Sogrape, a challenge-based event designed to simulate real-world industry scenarios.
 One of the key challenges involved:

-Web Scraping & Data Collection
+- Web Scraping & Data Collection

-User Interaction with Displayed Data
+- User Interaction with Displayed Data

-This experience reinforced my ability to work under pressure, think critically, and develop efficient solutions in a team environment.
+For this hackathon, I used Python to implement efficient data collection and processing solutions.
+This experience reinforced my ability to work under pressure, think critically and develop efficient solutions in a team environment.

 # 🌟 Get in Touch